Food Animal Drugs

 Ruminants do like to regurgitate and drool during anesthesia.
 Atropine only makes the drool thicker so we don’t use it.
 It is important to ensure that drool and rumen contents drain out.
 The nose should be lower than the poll (top of the head), often with the neck elevated with a pad to ensure everything runs downhill and out, not back into the airways.

 Ruminants also like to bloat when sedated.
-This impairs respiration as the rumen compresses diaphragmatic vessels and impairs return of blood to the heart.
+This impairs respiration and cardiac output.
+Not only does the rumen push on the chest but it compresses diaphragmatic vessels and impairs return of blood to the heart.
 To minimize rumen fill, adult large ruminants are held off feed for ~ 24 hours when possible (small ruminants need ~18 hours).
 Many references recommend removal of water.
 This may not be necessary unless animals are drinking excessively.

 Common induction and maintenance agents